 Acrylic Co-Polymer Spray

-These acrylic sprays require a greater time to dry off and allow for better protection and waterproofing of your leather boots.
+These acrylic sprays require a greater time to dry off and allow in better protection and waterproofing of your leather boots.

 Creams & Pastes